jech33/react-design-system/README.md

 [Tailwind CSS](https://tailwindcss.com/docs/installation/framework-guides)

-Assuming that you have tailwind running just install this package
+Assuming that you have tailwind running just install the package

 `npm i react-ds-jech33`

+And add the minified css to the root of your app

+`import 'react-ds-jech33/dist/tailwind.css'`

 Then just start importing any component you want!